MIDS-scaling-up/v2/week09/hw/README.md

 1. Create account at https://ngc.nvidia.com/
 1. Follow [this instruction](https://docs.nvidia.com/ngc/ngc-getting-started-guide/index.html#generating-api-key) to create Nvidia Cloud docker registry API Key
-1. Login to one ov the VMs and use your API key to login into Nvidia Cloud docker registry
+1. Login into one of the VMs and use your API key to login into Nvidia Cloud docker registry
 1. Pull the latest tensorflow image: ```docker pull nvcr.io/nvidia/tensorflow:19.01-py```
 1. Use files on [docker directory](docker) to create an image